Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var big = 1.23e82;   // This is a big number, the estimated atoms in the universe, but quite ok to code with, why not? var small = 1.6e-35  // The Planck Length, the smallest physical size (in metres) that has any meaning in classical physics.
 ```
 JavaScript stores all numbers as 64-bit floats.
 This is very accurate but still has limits.
 Sometimes it can lead to very small inaccuracies.
-Try this in the JavaScript console: `0.362 * 100`  You should get the answer 36.199999999999996.
+Try this in the JavaScript console: `0.1 + 0.2` You should get `0.30000000000000004` Try `0.362 * 100`  You should get 36.199999999999996.
 This is rarely a problem in practice, after all it's accurate to 1 part in 100 quintillion, usually pretty ok !
+Better than my old Engineers slide rule, accurate to 3 sig figs, that I designed those nuclear power stations with (ok not true).

 Although JavaScript doesn't have a specific integer type, it uses special measures to keep integers 100% accurate where possible.
 Integers up to a magic value of 9007199254740991 (and down to -9007199254740991) are stored and computed with complete accuracy.
 (9007199254740991 is 2^53 -1, ie. 2 to the power 53, minus 1.
 This is because the integer is held precisely, in the 53-bit mantissa section of the 64-bit IEEE float word).